tensor-compiler/tensor-compiler.github.io/documentation-master/docs/introduction.md

 Key Terminology:

-* *Tensor*: Generalize matrices to any number of dimensions.
+* `Tensor`: Generalize matrices to any number of dimensions.
 They allow for multilinear computations.

-* *Sparse Tensor*: A tensor that mostly contains zeros that can often be compressed in representation.
-Ex: Amazon Review tensors has $$1.5 \times 10^{19}$$ components but only $$1.7 \times 10^{9}$$ of these are non-zero.
+* `Sparse Tensor`: A tensor that mostly contains zeros that can often be compressed in representation.

-* *Dense Tensor*: A tensor that is filled with relatively many more nonzero elements.
+* `Dense Tensor`: A tensor that is filled with relatively many more nonzero elements.

-* *Kernel*: Manages the task of computing tensor operations.
+* `Kernel`: Manages the task of computing tensor operations.